 Just when you thought it was safe outside, here comes food poisoning season.
 While temperatures are finally rising after months of cloudy days, and even snow, so are the chances of you contracting E. coli, salmonella, or listeria.

-The summer months are notorious for BBQs, picnics, festivals, and many other outdoor activities with plenty of food.
-However, food poisoning tends to happen more in June, July, and August than any other time of year because of these activities.
+The summer months are famous for BBQs, picnics, festivals, and many other outdoor activities with plenty of food.
+Food poisoning tends to happen more in June, July, and August than at any other time of year because of these activities, the many people, and the warmer weather that comes with them.

-This is because warmer temperatures create the perfect environment for bacteria to multiply at faster rates.
-Combine that with preparing and storing food outdoors and for groups and you have the secret recipe for food poisoning cases to run rampant.
+Warmer temperatures create an ideal environment for bacteria to multiply at faster rates.
+Combine that with preparing and storing food outdoors, and for groups, and you have the secret sauce for an increase in food poisoning.

 WHAT IS FOOD POISONING?

-Food poisoning is defined as: “an acute gastrointestinal disorder caused by bacteria, toxic products, or chemical residues in food”.
+Food poisoning is “an acute gastrointestinal disorder caused by bacteria, toxic products, or chemical residues in food”.

-Here are just a few innocent ways that an outbreak of food poisoning could spread this summer:
+Here are just a few innocent ways that an outbreak of food poisoning could spread in summer months:

 - A person cuts an undercooked, contaminated steak and then cuts an apple without disinfecting the knife.